MechTechnology/SmartStitch/README.md

 4. Browse to your raw folder
 5. Set the rough height/length of the output files
 6. Set the sensitivity or leave it as is (setting it as 0, would turn off the smart aspect and you will get a normal image combiner)
+7. Set the output file type.
+(Supported types: png. jpg, webp, bmp, tiff, tga)
-7. Click start process
+8. Click start process
-8. Done, Enjoy
+9. Done, Enjoy

 - Number your files correctly and don't use single digit numbering since it might mix up your files
 - Bad: 1,2,3...10,11,12), Good: 01,02,03,...10,11,12